Our cookies help to your experience with us seamless.

 Third parties with whom we share your data will only process your data in ways in which we have agreed with them and they will implement appropriate safeguards.

-We will process your data within the EEA wherever possible.
-If we need to transfer it outside of the EEA we will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
-For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries.
+We will process your data within the UK wherever possible.
+If we need to transfer it outside of the UK we will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data.